 Macro Calculator for Men

-This guide covers how to set macros for cutting using a high protein approach.
+This guide covers how to set macros for cutting using a standard approach.

 Use the calculator below to generate your own numbers based on weight, height, age, and activity level.